kira-coke/NorthWingApi/README.md

 #### Aim: Create API endpoints for some tables in the northwind database.

-#### APIs developed for category, customer, employee, orders, and product using Hibernate.
+#### APIs developed using spring boot/hibernate for category, customer, employee, orders, and product from northwind.

 ##### Here are some of the end points available though the API:
 localhost:8080/category/all